-Luz is passionate about helping inform her community, and bridging the gap between policy and people.
-Luz is a Yoga and Zumba enthusiast and enjoys spending time with her 3-year old rescued cat named Chicago.
-She and her husband, Christopher, have shared one adventure after another for more than 13 years.
+Luz is passionate about helping inform her community and bridging the gap between policy and people.
+Luz enjoys spending time with her 8-year old rescue cat Chicago.
+She and her husband, Christopher, have shared one adventure after another for 19 years.

-Michelle spent six years at The Associated Press (AP) before coming to The Nevada Independent.
+Michelle has been with The Nevada Independent since January of 2017.
+She spent six years at The Associated Press (AP) before coming to The Indy.
 She alternated between Carson City and Las Vegas to cover the Legislature, campaigns, and Nevada and Utah breaking news for national and international audiences.

 Prior to her tenure at the AP, Michelle was a staff writer for The Union Newspaper in Grass Valley, California, where she covered local government, education and religion beats.
 She had internships at the AP in Los Angeles, the Argus Leader in Sioux Falls, S.D., Religion News Service in Washington D.C., and The Manteca Bulletin in her hometown.